 Paying your staff's wages

 A Coronavirus Job Retention Scheme is in place to assist employers who need support paying their staff through this time.
-The government will help to pay employee salaries (at 80% of current pay up to £2,500 a month) for employees not working and would otherwise become redundant.

 Information on how to access this scheme is here